jgoldfoot/AgentUX/docs/whitepaper.md

 9.4 Implementation Guidance Detailed implementation guidance, common pitfalls, and step-by-step methodology are covered comprehensively in the BiModal Design white paper framework sections.
-9.5 Call for Additional Real-World Implementations We seek other organizations willing to:
+9.5 Call for Additional Real-World Implementations I seek other organizations willing to:

 Document their BiModal Design implementations in production environments Share measured